Wanaiysha/Changing-nuclear-network-rate/Readme.md

 ![ppn3](sc1.jpeg)

-As you can see,  v(59), v(60), and v(61) represent the reaction rates for the p-, alpha-, and n-channels, respectively.
+As seen,  v(59), v(60), and v(61) represent the reaction rates for the p-, alpha-, and n-channels, respectively.
 Each requires the c12c12 variable, which denotes the total rate.
 This is calculated using the CF88 analytic formula.

 ![ppn4](sc2.jpeg)